scherroman/profit-taker-9000/README.md

 npm run build
 ```

-Javascript output is placed in the `build` folder
+Built Javascript, type definitions, and source maps are placed in the `build` folder.